RESEARCH STARTER

 Study of Rocks and Deep-Sea Trenches

 Analysis of earthquakes is essential to evaluate the modern plate tectonic setting of the earth, but it reveals nothing about the geologic past.
-Information about plate tectonics of the past must be obtained from looking at ancient mountain belts.
+Information about the plate tectonics of the past must be obtained from looking at ancient mountain belts.
 Recognition of relationships among rocks in the field involves determining the ages, compositions, and histories of the rocks.
 This process led to the discovery that mountain belts on different continents contained rock sequences that were very similar.
 For example, rocks in the Appalachian Mountains of the east coast of North America were found to match closely those in the Atlas Mountains of the west coast of Africa.
 Conversely, recognition of relationships determined that dissimilar rock sequences frequently are adjacent to each other in the same orogenic belt.
 Both phenomena are most readily explained by continental drift, seafloor spreading, and subduction.

-The critical link between ancient orogenic belts and modern subduction zones identified by earthquake activity was provided by deep-sea trenches.
+The critical link between ancient orogenic belts and modern subduction zones, identified by earthquake activity, was provided by deep-sea trenches.
 Using highly sophisticated techniques to “see” the ocean floor, scientists discovered the region of offscraped rocks that lies on the overriding plate in a subduction zone.
 These regions sometimes continue to the continental margin, where they are exposed on land as mountains.
 Thus, subduction was observed to cause folding and faulting in rocks and to build mountains—both important processes in orogenic belts.

 Earthquake and Volcano Hazard Assessment

 The theory of plate tectonics provides scientists with a process that can be observed—subduction—to explain the origin of mountains.
-Because young mountain chains are the locus of most of the large earthquakes that occur today, understanding subduction yields insight into the potential for destructive earthquakes in any given area.
+Because young mountain chains are the locus of most of the large earthquakes that occur in the present, understanding subduction yields insight into the potential for destructive earthquakes in any given area.
 This is extremely important because most of the global population lives along convergent plate boundaries.
 The identification of subduction zones at the margins of the Pacific Ocean has explained the “Ring of Fire,” a region of abundant earthquakes and volcanoes that had long puzzled the scientific community.
 Restriction of most earthquakes to plate boundaries allows the assessment of earthquake hazards anywhere in the world if the locations of plate boundaries are known.
 For example, the city of Santiago in Chile, which is above a subduction zone, has a high risk, whereas the city of Chicago in the United States, which is in the continental interior, has a low risk.

 Additional information can also be gathered about the type of earthquakes that may occur.
 In subduction zones, the piece of the crust that is above the rupture typically moves upward relative to the piece below, which generates waves that shake the ground in certain directions.
 At divergent plate boundaries, however, the piece of crust that is above the rupture moves downward relative to the piece below.
 This motion produces waves that vibrate the ground in directions different from those generated by earthquakes in subduction zones.
 Additional differences between convergent and divergent boundaries that may affect ground motion include the depth and size of the earthquakes.
 Subduction zones generate the deepest and largest earthquakes; earthquakes at divergent plate boundaries are more frequent, smaller, and shallower.
 Knowledge of the way the ground may move helps civil engineers to design and construct buildings able to withstand large earthquakes.

 Eruptions of volcanoes that lie above subduction zones can be devastating.
 These volcanoes typically erupt violently and explosively in contrast to volcanoes near mid-ocean ridges, which erupt quietly and smoothly.
 This reflects the greater viscosity (resistance to flow) of magmas at convergent boundaries relative to those at divergent boundaries.
 Because of their greater viscosity, the magmas above subduction zones tend to plug the volcanoes at the surface, preventing any eruptions.
 Finally, when the pressure below the plug is great enough, the volcano erupts with such force that cities nearby are damaged considerably.
-For example, in 79 c.e., the entire city of Pompeii, Italy, was destroyed, and hundreds of people were killed by the volcano Vesuvius.
+For example, in 79 CE, the entire city of Pompeii, Italy, was destroyed, and hundreds of people were killed by the volcano Vesuvius.
 Clearly, the investigation of subduction and orogeny is beneficial to understanding the forces of nature that are harmful to humankind.
 Perhaps someday in the future, large earthquakes and violent volcanic eruptions may be predicted far enough in advance that precautions can be taken to prevent the loss of human life.

 Principal Terms